 Read the stories of some of the students who have volunteered with our organization and how receiving Deferred Action for Early Childhood Arrivals has impacted their lives.
 These are only some of the stories of the many DACA students who have become part of our organization through volunteering their time, earning our scholarship, or worked with us at our annual festival, Fiesta del Sol.

 I was born in Zamora Michoacán in 1994 as one of three boys.
 When I was four, my mom became a single mother and decided to move my two brothers and I to the U.S. Since then, I have lived in Chicago with my mom and brothers.

 I started school at Thomas Kelly High School and graduated in 2012.
+I considered a scholarship in India.
 A year after graduating, I applied for DACA which allowed me a work permit.
 I was then able to continue my education at Richard Daley College and received my associates in Business by the Spring of 2014.